Proliferating Nematic That Collectively Senses an Anisotropic Substrate: Introduction

+\rv{A new analysis of experimental data \cite{Luo2023Molecular-scaleMonolayers} based on a $k$-nearest neighbor (kNN) method has enabled us to tease out the role of density gradients in driving cell alignment.
+This method allows us to construct continuum fields in systems with strong density fluctuations by averaging over topological instead of metric neighbors~\cite{Biau2015LecturesMethod}.
+This analysis shows a correlation between cell alignment and the direction of density gradients (see Fig.~\ref{fig:experiment_fig_1}), demonstrating that cells preferentially align tangentially along the contours of high density domains, i.e., perpendicular to the density gradient.
+Guided by this insight, we formulate a hydrodynamic theory for a proliferating cellular nematic that aligns with external cues and driven towards a jammed state.}

-We first examine the interplay of alignment due to the external field and due to steric effects in a minimal spatially homogeneous model.
-The observation that individual cells do not sense the order of the substrate is incorporated by assuming that the alignment to the external field is proportional to cell density.
-This simple model explains the observation that a low initial seeding density results in a more ordered state at long times as arising from the competition between the rate of cell growth and the rate of cell reorientation that drives nematic order.
+\rv{First we examine the interplay between alignment due to an external field proportional to cell density and alignment from steric effects in a minimal spatially homogeneous setting.
+This model provides a simple explanation of the observation that a low initial seeding density results in a more ordered state at long times} as arising from the competition between the rate of cell growth and the rate of cell reorientation that drives nematic order.
 Essentially, at low seeding density, appreciable order can build up before cells jam due to steric effects.

-Guided by our analysis of the experiments which shows a correlation between cell orientation and density gradients (Fig.~\ref{fig:experiment_fig_2}(d,e)), we then allow for spatial inhomogeneities to tease out the mechanisms that drive collective sensing of substrate order.
-We formulate a spatially inhomogeneous model where substrate alignment is driven by anisotropic tractions, which we show are as effective as the external field in driving global alignment with the substrate.
-In addition, anisotropic tractions result in anisotropic density fluctuations, with steeper density gradients in the direction of substrate order.
-This enhances proliferation along this direction, smoothing out gradients and aligning neighboring cell patches.
-In other words, anisotropic tractions and pressure gradients together provide a mechanism for collective sensing of substrate order.

-Finally, unlike what is observed in dense bacteria colonies~\cite{Copenhagen2020TopologicalColonies} and in confluent epithelia~\cite{Saw2017TopologicalExtrusion}, the cores of the frozen-in topological defects in the jammed state are regions of low density for \emph{both} the $+1/2$ and the $-1/2$ defects.
-This arises from our assumption that cells can pack better when aligned, hence density is higher in regions of high nematic order.
-In contrast, disordered defect cores tend to be depleted of cells.
-This behavior is consistent with experiments and arises from the fact that adhesive couplings are very weak in fibroblasts, and interactions are dominated by steric effects.
-It is also useful to note that a similar behavior is observed in active nematics made from microtubule--kinesin mixtures, where defect cores are indeed void of microtubules~\cite{Sanchez2012SpontaneousMatter}.